aibrite/jdash-docs/src/client/getting-started.md

 </body>
 ```

-### Step 6: View dashboards
+### Step 6: View Dashboards
-As last step we will implement creating buttons to view existing dashboards.
+As the last step, we will implement a code to view existing dashboards.

-`jdash.Provider.getMyDashboards` method returns a list of dashboards current user owns.
+`jdash.Provider.getMyDashboards` method returns a list of dashboards that the current user owns.
 Note that you initialize current credentials by setting a valid value for `userToken` param for `jdash.Provider.init` method.

 Add following function inside `script` element.